Philip Henry Gosse: Later career

-By this time Gosse was "very comfortably off" with the earnings from his books and dividends from his investments.
+By this time, Gosse was "very comfortably off" with the earnings from his books and dividends from his investments.
 In 1864 Eliza received a substantial legacy that allowed Gosse to retire from his career as a professional writer and live in "congenial obscurity".
 The Gosses lived simply, invested some of their income and gave more away to charity, especially to foreign missionaries, including ones sent to the "Popish, priest-ridden Irish".

-To Gosse's disappointment, his son turned his back on his Brethren upbringing—though not as early or as dramatically as Edmund portrayed the break in Father and Son.
-But Gosse sponsored the publication of Edmund's early poetry, which gave the younger man entrée to new friends of literary importance, and the two men "came out of the years of conflict with their relationship wary but intact."
+To Gosse's disappointment, his son turned his back on his Brethren upbringing though not as early or as dramatically as Edmund portrayed the break in Father and Son.
+But Gosse sponsored the publication of Edmund's early poetry, which gave the younger man entrée to new friends of literary importance, and the two men "came out of the years of conflict with their relationship wary but intact".
 Henry and Eliza welcomed Edmund's wife to the family and enjoyed visits with their three grandchildren.

 Philip Henry Gosse and his son Edmund Gosse, 1857.
 Frontispiece of Father and Son.

 Meanwhile, the ever active Gosse had taken up the study of orchids and exchanged a number of letters on the subject with Darwin, though he never published on this subject himself.
-His penultimate enthusiasm was with the genitalia of butterflies, about which he published a paper in the Transactions of the Linnean Society Gosse hoped, in studying these two areas, to scientifically challenge, if not disprove, overthrown Darwin's theory.
-In the last years of his life he collaborated with the microscopist Charles Thomas Hudson on a landmark, classic three-volume monograph on Rotifera, containing illustrations by both authors.
+His penultimate enthusiasm was with the genitalia of butterflies about which he published a paper in the Transactions of the Linnean Society, Gosse hoped in studying those two areas to scientifically challenge, if not disprove, overthrown Darwin's theory.
+In the last years of his life, he collaborated with the microscopist Charles Thomas Hudson on a landmark, classic three-volume monograph on Rotifera, containing illustrations by both authors.
 The work, however, was boycotted by Britain's community of scientific naturalists.

-According to Eliza Gosse, her husband's final illness may have been caused by his becoming chilled while trying to adjust his telescope at an open window on a winter night.
-Gosse had prayed over the years that he might not taste death but meet Christ in the air at his Second Coming, and he was allegedly bitterly disappointed when he realized that he would die like everyone else.
+According to Eliza Gosse, her husband's final illness may have been caused by his becoming chilled while he was trying to adjust his telescope at an open window on a winter night.
+Gosse had prayed over the years that he might not taste death but meet Christ in the air at his Second Coming, and he was allegedly bitterly disappointed when he realised that he would die like everyone else.
 There are at least five other accounts of aspects of Gosse's death, which differ in detail.